agardnerIT/killercoda_tutorials/problem-enrichment/intro.md

 Unknown to your colleague, the production release causes an issue and it is difficult to solve in Dynatrace as DT does not provide a root cause.

 Later sections of this tutorial will show an improved release process.

+*Hint: Ctrl + Shift + V works well to paste into the browser window.*